justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 :::

 Unfortunately, these functions require explicitly passing in the monad as an argument.
-Let's get around that limitation with this next feature!
+Which brings me to...

-## Feature 2: Monadic "Using" Notation
+## Feature 3: Monadic "Using" Notation

 As the next step toward a nice *monadic do* construct, I introduced a block that allows its subexpressions to use a particular monad *implicitly*: